 Casa Calvet is one of Gaudí’s lesser known works and visitors walking by are not likely to stop and take a look as they might when passing the unusual and flamboyant Casa Batlló.
 Casa Calvet is a building designed for textile manufacturer Pere Màrtir and it served as both his home and business.
 Gaudí worked on the building between 1898 and 1899.

-The house is quite symmetrical and orderly for a work by Gaudí which is believed to be partly due to having to fit in between two existing building and partially because it was for an affluent neighborhood.
+The house is quite symmetrical and orderly for a work by Gaudí, which is believed to be partly due to having to fit in between two existing buildings and partially because it was for an affluent neighborhood.

-The building is much less striking than most of Gaudí’s other homes, but it does have some interesting personal features such as the curves and double gable at the top, projecting oriel at the entrance, iron crosses, and bulging different sized wrought iron balconies.
+The building is much less striking than most of Gaudí’s other homes, but it does have some interesting personal features such as the curves and double gable at the top, projecting oriel at the entrance, iron crosses, and bulging wrought iron balconies of different sizes.
 You can also find little details that relate to the owner such as the columns in the shape of cotton bobbins that flank the entrance.

 Although not that popular today among most Gaudí fans, in 1900, Barcelona City Council awarded it the prize for the best building of the year.

 Today, most of Casa Calvet is used for private housing and offices and is not open to the public.
-However, the exterior can still be seen from the street.
+The exterior can still be seen from the street.
+The ground floor is no longer a restaurant; a chocolatier, Chocolates Brescó, now occupies part of the space.

 Gate and Wall at the Miralles Estate